UPPMAX/UPPMAX-documentation/docs/cluster_guides/rstudio_on_bianca.md

 ## Procedure to start RStudio

 Below is a step-by-step procedure to start RStudio.

+??? question "Prefer a video?"

     This procedure is also demonstrated in [this YouTube video](https://youtu.be/rRUb4pqaVak).

 ### 1. Get within SUNET